acorn-io/runtime/docs/docs/37-getting-started.md

       - `dirs: "/app": "./"`: Mount the current directory to the /app dir, which is where the code resides inside the container as per the `Dockerfile`.
 This is to enable hot-reloading of code.
   - `cache` - Redis
     - `image`: existing OCI/Docker image to use (here: from DockerHub library)
-    - `ports`: no type defined, defaults to `internal`, which makes it available to the other containers in this Acorn App
+    - `ports`: no type defined, defaults to `internal`, which makes it available to the other containers in this Acorn app
   - `db` - Postgres Database Server
     - `image`, `env`,`ports`: nothing new here
     - `dirs`: Directories to mount into the container filesystem
       - `if !args.dev`: only apply, if built-in development mode is **not** active (more on the development mode later <!-- TODO: add link -->)
       - `volume://pgdata`: references a volume defined in the top-level `volumes` section in the Acornfile.
 Also supports other references. <!-- TODO: add link -->
     - `files`: Similar to `dirs` but only for files.
 Additionally, content can be created in-line and even utilizing generating functions.
-- `localData`: Set of variables for this Acorn App
+- `localData`: Set of variables for this Acorn app
   - `food`: Custom variable, defining a list of food which is accessed in `containers.db.volumes` to pre-fill the database.
-- `volumes`: (persistent) data volumes to be used by any container in the Acorn App
+- `volumes`: (persistent) data volumes to be used by any container in the Acorn app
   - `pgdata` custom volume name, referenced in `containers.db.dirs`
     - `accessModes`: (list of) modes to allow access to this volume
-- `secrets`: set of secrets that can be auto-generated and used by any container in the Acorn App
+- `secrets`: set of secrets that can be auto-generated and used by any container in the Acorn app
   - `quickstart-pg-pass`: custom secret name, referenced by `containers.app.env` and `containers.db.env`
     - `type`: There are several secret types <!-- TODO: add link-->.
 Here, a token (random string) will be generated for you at runtime.

 ## Step 4.
-Run your Acorn App in normal operations mode
+Run your Acorn app in normal operations mode

-To run your Acorn App just run:
+To run your Acorn app just run:

 ```bash
 acorn run -n awesome-acorn .